-The Gottfried Wilhelm Leibniz Awards are sometimes called the "German Nobel Prizes", for no other science award in the Federal Republic is endowed with comparable amounts of money.
-Laureates may receive up to 2.5 million euro.
+The Gottfried Wilhelm Leibniz Awards are sometimes called the "German Nobel Prizes", as no other science award in the Federal Republic is endowed with comparable amounts of money.
+Laureates may receive up to 2.5 million euros.
 The German Research Foundation (DFG) awards the prizes every year to ten pre-eminent scientists.

 2017: Prof. Dr. Jörg Vogel, Infection Biology

 The researcher studies small regulatory RNA molecules of bacterial pathogens.
 He and his team are determined to get to the bottom of how these molecules work and act.
 His work could show new ways to fight pathogens.
 Vogel is one of the world's leading researchers in the field of RNA biology.
 He detected the importance of RNA biochemistry very early on.
 Moreover, he has done pioneering work in the field of RNA analysis with the application and development of high-throughput sequencing methods.

 2016: Prof. Dr. Dag Nikolaus Hasse, History of Philosophy

 The research focus of Dag Nikolaus Hasse is on Arabic history of philosophy and science and on the Arabic influence in Europe from a historical point of view.
 Hasse also focuses on the European history of philosophy and science from the 12th to 16th century as well as Medieval Latin literature.
 The Leibniz Prize now enables Hasse to press ahead with his research activities.
 Since 2013, Hasse has been head of the large-scale project "Ptolemaeus Arabus et Latinus" of the Bavarian Academy of Sciences.
 One of the project's goals is to gain new insight into the common bases of Islamic and European culture in the Middle Ages.